Chilote Spanish

 Chilote is a dialect of Spanish language spoken on the southern Chilean islands of Chiloé Archipelago (Archipiélago de Chiloé or simply, Chiloé).
 It has distinct differences from standard Chilean Spanish in accent, pronunciation, grammar and vocabulary, especially by influences from local dialect of Mapuche language (called huilliche or veliche) and some conservative traits.

-After the battle of Curalaba (1598) and the Destruction of the Seven Cities, Chiloé was further isolated from the rest of Chile and developed a culture with little influence from Spain or mainland Chile.
-During the 17th and 18th centuries, most of the archipelago's population was bilingual and according to John Byron, many Spaniards preferred to use Mapudungun because they considered it more beautiful.
-Around the same time, Governor Narciso de Santa María complained that Spanish settlers in the islands could not speak Spanish properly, but could speak Veliche, and that this second language was more used.
+It is considered one of the four zones into which Chilean Spanish is divided, (Note: Francisco Moreno Fernández points out that each zone has specific names for the varieties that make it up: the northern zone (Tarapaqueño and Coquimbano), the central zone (Colchagüino), the southern zone (Pencón), and the south-austral zone (Chilote).) where it is regarded as “the most significant […] because of the archaic character of its language.”